csula-aero-25-26/forecast-front/README.md

 ## Component Purpose
 This project is part of the **CSULA Aerospace Senior Design Team (Fall 2025)**.
-This repository is meant to work in tandem with the forecast-model and [] repositiories as their frontend page.
-Working to display the data in such a way that allows for user input.
+This repository is meant to work in tandem with the forecast-model and backend repositiories as their frontend page.
+Working to display data based on user input and formed into 7-day Solar Flux prediction graphs.